Bhanditz/labs-preview/api/data-hierarchy.md

 ## Fields

-Europeana data is organiszed in records which correspond to cultural heritage objects.
+Europeana data is organised in records which correspond to cultural heritage objects.
 Each object is described by a number of fields in the record which contain information such as the title of the object, its description, the date, persons and concepts related to it.

 ## Aggregated Fields